deepanshs/csdmpy/docs/examples/labeled_datasets.rst

          :attr:`~csdmpy.dimensions.Dimension.count` attribute is valid for all
          dimension objects and returns an integer with the number of grid points along the dimension.

+..
+Example 2
+.. ---------

+..
+Another example is the weather prediction as a function of datetime stamp,
+.. datetime stamp is the labled dimension.